Home View

 AUM Widget

 Shows total Assets Under Management across your accounts with trend context.
-Click the widget to open the Account Dashboard.
+Click the widget to open Accounts.

 Drawdown Monitor